oliversun9/road-to-glory-leetcode/README.md

 * P33.
 Search in Rotated Sorted Array - I solved using binary search, but my favorite solution from discussions uses infinity to represent the value in the middle. the top voted solution using read mid is also nice. - July 28, 21
 * P34.
 Find First and Last Position of Element in Sorted Array  - July 28, 21
 * P46.
 Permutations - I did it using a method unrelated to backtracking, because I'm not familiar with backtracking.
 This the second time I heard of back tracking, and I saw some good backtracking solutions.
 It looks like DFS.
 I need to get more used to backtracking. - July 28, 21
+* P47.
+Permutations II.
+Did it with swapping and a hash_map.
+I saw a solution that uses a counter, which is very smart.
+Aug 13, 21
 * P54.
 Spiral Matrix.
 Straightforward question but my solution is not elegant at all.
 A better solution that I read updates a boundary after traversing a row or column.
 A very smart python solution prints top row and rotate the matrix!
 Aug 9, 21
 * P56.
 Merge Intervals - I sorted and then merge, which is also the top voted answer.
 July 29, 21
 * P62.
 Unique Paths - I used dp with 2D array but it can be improved using only one array/vector.
 July 25, 21